Please review the information below. If you have any questions, feel free to CONTACT me.

 - Will my flowers turn brown or fade?

 Every plant, regardless of how it is prepared or preserved will start to lose its vibrant color over the years.
 Plants embedded in resin are less likely to show any signs of color fading.
 Pressed flora displayed in frames will slightly fade as the years go by.
+Though more so when exposed to UV light.
 This is a natural aging process that I feel only adds to the natural vintage look of a preserved plant.
 The process can be slowed down or avoided by keeping your piece out of direct sunlight, plant lights or UV lights.
-Depending on how delicate the plant is, I use either acid free adhesive dots placed on the backside of the plant to keep it in place or floral glues on the more sturdy, hardy plants.
+Even a room with a strong indirect light can fade some plants.
+If you notice your plants fading, move them to a more shaded environment to stop it.
+Depending on how delicate the plant is, I minimally use either acid free adhesive dots placed on the backside of the plant to keep it in place or floral glues on the more sturdy, hardy plants, to prevent any further breakdown of the organic material.

 - What is your metal jewelry made out of?
 Can I wear your pieces if I have a nickel allergy?